Abdul Mutalib

-Abdul Mutalib bin Haji Mohammad Yusof (born 9 March 1971), also known as Abdul Mutalib Yusof, is a politician in the Government of Brunei.
+Dato Seri Setia Abdul Mutalib bin Pehin Orang Kaya Seri Setia Dato Paduka Haji Awang Mohammad Yusof (born 9 March 1971), also known as Abdul Mutalib Yusof, is a politician in the Government of Brunei.
 He took office as the Minister of Transport and Infocommunications from 2018 to 2022.
 Additionally, Sultan Hassanal Bolkiah gave his approval for his appointment as the Minister in Charge of Cybersecurity on 17 October 2018.

 Early life and education

-Abdul Mutalib bin Pehin Orang Kaya Seri Setia Dato Paduka Haji Awang Mohammad Yusof was born in Bandar Seri Begawan on 9 March 1971, and attended Paduka Seri Begawan Sultan Science College and St. Andrew's School for his early schooling.
+Dato Seri Setia Abdul Mutalib bin Pehin Orang Kaya Seri Setia Dato Paduka Haji Awang Mohammad Yusof was born in Bandar Seri Begawan on 9 March 1971, and attended Paduka Seri Begawan Sultan Science College and St. Andrew's School for his early schooling.
 He holds degrees from the University of Melbourne in Master of International Business (Economics) and Diploma in Microeconomic Strategy, as well as a Bachelor of Arts (Management Studies) from Universiti Brunei Darussalam (UBD).

 Abdul Mutalib is a member of the Australian Institute of Management (AIMM, Australia).
 He had also taken short courses through fellowships at institutions like the Civil Service College in Singapore, the Harvard Kennedy School of Government in the United States, and the "21st Century Partnership Invitation Leadership Program" in Japan.